-The mission of the Community Health and Safety Department is to provide all people in Santa Fe with a safe, healthy environment in which to live, work, and visit.
-The Department collaborates across the Community Services, Emergency Management, Fire and Police Departments to help all visitors and community members thrive.
+The mission of the Community Health and Safety Department is to provide all people in Santa Fe with a safe, healthy environment in which to live, work, and to visit.
+We collaborate across the Police, Fire, Community Services, and Emergency Management Departments to help all visitors and community members thrive.

-The Department is made up of the following: Community Services, Emergency Management, Fire and Police.
+The Department is made up of the following: Police, Fire, Emergency Management and Safety, Community Services, and Recreation.